 I like the idea of “writing” my success story and then working backward to make it happen.
 It's called backward design in my career field, and it's a very successful strategy when done correctly.

 We all need periods of time for self-care, creativity, personal growth, and relationships outside of our career goals and daily tasks.

 Learning to schedule time to work on a habit or daily goal will help you make better use of the minutes in your days.
 And with effective scheduling, you'll improve your productivity.

 The hours you spend on a challenging task, larger projects, and minor daily routine tasks alike will become more efficient, and you'll have no problem listing out a number of your accomplishments at the end of next year.

-2022 is the perfect time to give Laura's ideas a try for better time management skills, to build stronger habits, finish a project and meet your SMART goals, because it doesn't make much sense to keep doing something the way you've always done if it isn't working.
+2023 is the perfect time to give Laura's ideas a try for better time management skills, to build stronger habits, to finish a project, and meet your SMART goals because it doesn't make much sense to keep doing something the way you've always done if it isn't working.